Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

 ## Multiplatform
 Dokka supports single-platform and multi-platform projects using source sets abstraction.
-For most mutli-platform projects you should assume that dokka's source sets correspond to Kotlin plugin's source sets.
+For most mutli-platform projects you should assume that Dokka's source sets correspond to Kotlin plugin's source sets.
 All source sets are by default registered and configured automatically although test source sets are suppressed

 Kotlin